-Lehi's fourth vision directs the return of his sons to Jerusalem for the record on the plates of brass (3:2-6).
+Lehi's fourth vision directs the return of his sons to Jerusalem for the record on the plates of brass (see 1 Nephi 3:2-6).
 Nephi quotes the very words of Lehi: "[Lehi] spake unto me [Nephi], saying: Behold I have dreamed a dream, in the which the Lord hath commanded me that thou and thy brethren shall return to Jerusalem.

-For behold, Laban hath the record of the Jews and also a genealogy of my forefathers, and they are engraven upon plates of brass" (3:2-3).
-Nephi and his brothers were to go to Laban and "seek the records, and bring them down hither" (3:4).
-Notably, Lehi received this vision only after he and his family had established a base camp near the Red Sea (2:5-9).
+"For behold, Laban hath the record of the Jews and also a genealogy of my forefathers, and they are engraven upon plates of brass" (1 Nephi 3:2-3).

+Nephi and his brothers were to go to Laban and "seek the records, and bring them down hither" (1 Nephi 3:4).
+Notably, Lehi received this vision only after he and his family had established a base camp near the Red Sea (see 1 Nephi 2:5-9).

-The fifth vision has to do with the tree of life and the Messiah (8:2-28).
+The fifth vision has to do with the tree of life and the Messiah (see 1 Nephi 8:2-28).
 As we have seen, this section preserves a long excerpt from Lehi's record.
 There were elements of the vision, however, that Lehi apparently left out.
-The most notable illumines the time of the Messiah's coming.
+The most notable illuminates the time of the Messiah's coming.
 Oddly, neither Lehi nor Nephi relates this detail in the accounts of their visions-at least not in the small plates.
-It is only afterward that Nephi brings up this particular while recollecting his vision (19:7-10).
-Nephi speaks thus: "And behold [the Messiah] cometh, according to the words of the angel, in six hundred years from the time my father left Jerusalem" (19:8).
-If "the angel" in this passage (see 11:14) is the same as the "man... dressed in a white robe" of Lehi's vision (8:5)-and this seems apparent-then we can reasonably assume that Lehi had learned what Nephi learned concerning when the Messiah would come.
+It is only afterward that Nephi brings up this particular while recollecting his vision (see 1 Nephi 19:7-10).
+Nephi speaks thus: "And behold [the Messiah] cometh, according to the words of the angel, in six hundred years from the time my father left Jerusalem" (1 Nephi 19:8).
+If "the angel" in this passage (see 1 Nephi 11:14) is the same as the "man . . . dressed in a white robe" of Lehi's vision (1 Nephi 8:5)-and this seems apparent-then we can reasonably assume that Lehi had learned what Nephi learned concerning when the Messiah would come.

-In my reckoning, the revelation written on the compass constitutes Lehi's sixth vision (16:26).52 On this occasion, Lehi had prayed to know where Nephi should go to find food.
-In his response, the Lord chastised Lehi and his family for complaining because of their hardships (16:24-25).
-Nephi then writes that "when my father beheld the things which were written upon the ball, he did fear and tremble exceedingly, and also my brethren and the sons of Ishmael and our wives" (16:27).
-Like the Urim and Thummim among the ancient Israelites, the compass-ball thus served as an important means of revelation.53
+In my reckoning, the revelation written on the compass constitutes Lehi's sixth vision (see 1 Nephi 16:26).52 On this occasion, Lehi had prayed to know where Nephi should go to find food.
+In His response, the Lord chastised Lehi and his family for complaining because of their hardships (see 1 Nephi 16:24-25).
+Nephi then writes that "when my father beheld the things which were written upon the ball, he did fear and tremble exceedingly, and also my brethren and the sons of Ishmael and our wives" (1 Nephi 16:27).
+Like the Urim and Thummim among the ancient Israelites, the compass served as an important means of revelation.53

-The last recorded vision is noted briefly in 2 Ne.
-1:4: "For, behold, said [Lehi], I have seen a vision, in which I know that Jerusalem is destroyed; and had we remained in Jerusalem we should also have perished."
+The last recorded vision is noted briefly in 2 Nephi 1:4, "For, behold, said [Lehi], I have seen a vision, in which I know that Jerusalem is destroyed; and had we remained in Jerusalem we should also have perished."
 That Lehi was granted a vision of the destruction of Jerusalem should not surprise us.
 Other prophets beheld the same.
-For example, Lehi's son Jacob recounts seeing "that those who were at Jerusalem . . . have been slain and carried away captive" (2 Ne.
-6:8).
-And Ezekiel was transported in vision from Babylon to Jerusalem where he witnessed the abominable practices of the priests and the consequent withdrawal of the Lord from the temple before the city fell (Ezek.
-8:3-10:19).
+For example, Lehi's son Jacob recounts seeing "that those who were at Jerusalem . . . have been slain and carried away captive" (2 Nephi 6:8).
+And Ezekiel was transported in vision from Babylon to Jerusalem, where he witnessed the abominable practices of the priests and the consequent withdrawal of the Lord from the temple before the city fell (see Ezekiel 8:3-10:19).